CODARcode/Chimbuko/README.md

 Introduction
 -------------
-The Chimbuko framework captures, analyzes and visualizes performance metrics (see design documents in the documents directory) in the for complex scientific workflows and relates these metrics to the context of their execution on extreme-scale machines.
+The Chimbuko framework captures, analyzes and visualizes performance metrics for complex scientific workflows and relates these metrics to the context of their execution on extreme-scale machines.
 The purpose of Chimbuko is to enable empirical studies of performance analysis for a software or a workflow during a development phase or in different computational environments.
 Chimbuko enables the comparison of different runs at high and low levels of metric granularity.
-Chimbuko aims at providing this capability in both offline and online (in-situ) modes.
+Chimbuko provides this capability in both offline and online (in-situ) modes.
 Because capturing performance metrics can quickly escalate in volume and provenance can be highly verbose, Chimbuko plans to include a data reduction module.
 The framework is intended to be used first in offline mode so that a user can determine what metrics are of interest to their case, and then in online mode.